mollywilliams/grace-notes.github.io/_topics/baptism.md

 Jesus Christ drank the cup filled with our sins.
 Another way of expressing it is that all the sins of the world were put into one cup and poured out on Christ while He was on the cross.
 God the Father judged our sins while they were on Christ.
 Christ was identified with our sin and He bore our sins on the cross.
 He was made sin for us.
 [2 Cor.
 5:21; 1 Pet.
 2:24] (http://www.biblegateway.com/passage/?search=2+Cor.+5%3A21%3B+1+Pet.+2%3A24).

-In [Matt.
-20:22] (http://www.biblegateway.com/passage/?search=+Matt.+20%3A22) Jesus speaks of the cup he is to drink as he makes a reply to the mother of Zebedee’s children.
-In [Matt.
-26:39] (http://www.biblegateway.com/passage/?search=Matt.+26%3A39), He prays to the Father to “let this cup pass from me . . .”
-Nevertheless, He determined to drink from the cup, as seen in [John 18:11] (http://www.biblegateway.com/passage/?search=John+18%3A11), “the cup which my Father has given me, shall I not drink from it?”
+In Matt.
+20:22 Jesus speaks of the cup he is to drink as he makes a reply to the mother of Zebedee’s children.
+In Matt.
+26:39, He prays to the Father to “let this cup pass from me . . .”
+Nevertheless, He determined to drink from the cup, as seen in John 18:11, “the cup which my Father has given me, shall I not drink from it?”

 **_The Baptism of the Holy Spirit_**

 The baptism of the Holy Spirit is a real baptism.
 When a person accepts Christ as savior, he is placed into the body of Christ.
 He is identified as a believer.
-The mechanics are given in [1 Cor.
-12:13] (http://www.biblegateway.com/passage/?search=1+Cor.+12%3A13).
+The mechanics are given in 1 Cor.
+12:13.

 The baptism of the Holy Spirit did not occur in Old Testament times.
 The first occurrence was on the day of Pentecost when the Holy Spirit placed